jordan-breton/it-journey-sources/docs/about/index.md

 !!! note

     Social networks are not my cup of tea, but I do like to create content and discover new things.
-If you think your own work may interest me, don't hesitate to engage a conversation :wink:
+If you think your own work may interest me, don't hesitate to engage in a conversation :wink:

 ## The website

 **It Journey** has three main purposes:

-- Being a starting point to my career shift toward cyber-security
+- Being a starting point to my **career inflection** toward **cybersecurity**.
-- Sharing my knowledge and my journey as a fullstack web developer
+- Sharing my knowledge and my journey as a **full-stack web developer**.
-- Introducing myself to all of those who would want to work with me in a way or another
+- Introducing myself to all of those who would want to work with me in a way or another.

 If you want more details about the genesis of this website, check the [first blog article](/blog/2023/02/21/hello-world) that explains this in more details :wink: